psarando/shire-reckoning/README.md

   were holidays in King Elessar’s Reunited Kingdom, it appears these dates were not celebrated in the Shire;
   but I'll quote the end of Appendix D describing these other holidays celebrated in the Shire after the War of the Ring:

     > There is no record of the Shire-folk commemorating either March 25 or September 22;
     > but in the Westfarthing, especially in the country round Hobbiton Hill,
     > there grew up a custom of making holiday and dancing in the Party Field, when weather permitted, on April 6.
     > Some said that it was old Sam Gardner's birthday,
     > some that it was the day on which the Golden Tree first flowered in 1420,
     > and some that it was the Elves' New Year.
     > In the Buckland the Horn of the Mark was blown at sundown every November 2 and bonfires and feastings followed.
->
-> -- J.R.R.
-Tolkien, The Lord of the Rings Appendix D

 ### Shire Reckoning Notes